 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Brookhaven is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Brookhaven is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Brookhaven is a town of professionals, sales and office workers and service providers.
 There are especially a lot of people living in Brookhaven who work in office and administrative support (16.18%), teaching (15.32%) and sales jobs (12.39%).

 Of important note, Brookhaven is also a town of artists.
 Brookhaven has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Brookhaven’s character.